-Dilators are tubes or penis shaped objects, made of plastic or metal.
+Dilators are tube shaped objects, made of plastic or metal.
 They come in different sizes.
 You gently put the dilator into your vagina for 5 to 10 minutes about 3 times a week.
 This stretches the vagina and helps to stop it from narrowing.
-It is important not to force this.
+It is important to be gentle and not force this.

 If you find the dilator you have been using is getting a tighter fit, you may need to use it more often.
 You can talk to your doctor or nurse about this.
 You may have slight bleeding or spotting after using your dilator.
 This is normal.

 However, it isn't normal to have heavy bleeding or pain.
 Contact your doctor or nurse If you have either of these.

 You usually start using your dilator from anything between 2 and 8 weeks after your radiotherapy ends.
 This varies depending on your radiotherapy centre.
 Your doctor might advise you to use the dilators for 2 years or more, even if you are sexually active.